 XXVII.
-Threats of Violence (ADOM reference): The disciplinary consequences for a student whose verbal or written comments, including email messages, that threaten serious bodily harm to another student or member of the faculty or staff or destruction of property, may include, but not be limited to:
+Threats of Violence (ADOM reference): Students are prohibited from making threats of violence.
+Students whose verbal or written comments, including electronic messages, pictures or posts on social media, that threaten serious bodily harm to another student, a member of the faculty or staff, or destruction of property, or whose behavior otherwise demonstrates they may pose a threat to the safety of the school, may be subject to disciplinary action including, but not limited to:

-- a.
-Immediate suspension from the school; - b.
-Treatment or consultation by a psychologist or psychiatrist at the parents' expense and/or by the school counselor, both of whom may be asked to submit a written evaluation.
-Students may be administratively withdrawn from the school if it is determined that the threat was serious, and the student had the capacity to carry it out.
-If it is determined that the child did not seriously intend to do harm to others, the child may be allowed to return to the school, at the discretion of the school principal. - c.
-If allowed to return to school, the child may be placed on probation with an indication that, should a similar threat occur, the child will be administratively withdrawn from school; - d.
-The school should inform the Department of Schools of these cases.
-The school may submit an informational report to the police. - XXVIII.
-Vehicle Search Policy: Be advised that all vehicles parked on the campus of ACCHS are subject to being searched by the school administrators, and/or designees, drug dogs, and, if necessary, law enforcement officials.
-Any contraband discovered during said searches will be seized and may be turned over to the proper authorities. - XXIX.
+a.
+Immediate suspension or expulsion from the school, at the school's discretion;

+b.
+Treatment or consultation by a psychologist or psychiatrist at the parents' expense and/or by the school counselor, both of whom may be asked to submit a written evaluation; and/or c.
+If allowed to return to school, the child may be placed on probation with an indication that, should a similar threat occur, the child will be expelled from school;

+This policy applies whether such threats or misconduct were made intentionally, unintentionally, or with or without ill will.
+Such misconduct may also violate Florida law and may subject the student to criminal proceedings.
+At all times, the school will cooperate with law enforcement investigations and maintains the discretion to contact law enforcement at any time.

+Students and parents should immediately report any threats of violence or other concerning behavior that may suggest an individual intends to commit an act of violence.

+XXVIII.
+Vehicle Search Policy: Be advised that all vehicles parked on the campus of Carroll High are subject to being searched by the school administrators, and/or designees, drug dogs, and, if necessary, law enforcement officials.
+Any contraband discovered during said searches will be seized and may be turned over to the proper authorities.

+XXIX.
 Weapons Policy (ADOM reference): Weapons are not permitted anywhere on school grounds or at any school activity.
 Any student who brings a weapon to any school activity, who is in possession of a weapon, or who threatens others with a weapon may be administratively withdrawn from the school.
-Any item used to threaten or cause bodily harm may be considered a weapon. - XXX.
+Any item used to threaten or cause bodily harm may be considered a weapon.

+XXX.
 Sexting (ADOM reference): The electronic transmission or receipt from one minor to another of any photograph or video that depicts nudity may constitute illegal sexting.
-Students engaged in sexting will be subject to serious disciplinary consequences which may include administrative withdrawal from school.
+Students engaged in sexting will be subject to serious disciplinary consequences which may include expulsion from school.
 In addition, the school administration may report instances of sexting to the Florida Department of Children and Families or local law enforcement for appropriate investigation as to violations of law.